Find Affordable College Courses

 Towson, MD

-Towson University ranked #6 on this year’s Most Popular Online Education Schools in Maryland list.
+Towson University came in at #6 in this year’s edition of the Most Popular Online Education Schools in Maryland ranking.
 Towson is a fairly large public school located in the city of Towson.

 While working on their degree, education majors at Towson accumulate an average of around $19,461 in student debt.
 This translates to an average monthly loan payment of $283, based on a 10-year repayment plan.